SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.7.x/05-migration/01-setting-up-migration.md

 migration = { path = "migration" }
 ```

-Uses the re-exported SeaORM and entities.
+Use the re-exported SeaORM and entities.

 ```rust title="src/main.rs"
 use entity::sea_orm;